prisae/fftlog/README.rst

 .. code:: bash

    f2py -c fftlog.pyf src/*

+You need a fortran compiler for this to work.

 Check out the Jupyter Notebook `fftlogtest.ipynb` in the root directory.
 It is a translation of the test-function `fftlogtest.f`, and should get you started.